There are two important components of a typical WordPress installation:

 In my case, I have used my hosting company’s backup feature (WPEngine backup) to take a complete backup of the database and all included files.

 You can also use the WP-DB Manager plugin to take a backup of your database file.
 You can find a tutorial over here.
-I highly recommend the WP-DB Manager plugin because we will be needing to run a few SQL queries, empty, and drop database tables (all of which this plugin can do).

 Step 2: Disable AND Delete Unused WordPress Plugins